yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/angular.md

-# Angular
-# Steps to install SnappyFlow RUM agent
+# Steps to install SnappyFlow RUM agent - Angular

 :::note Prerequisites

-Any web application developed using javascript or javascript based frameworks like Angular, React etc
+Any web application developed using javascript based frameworks like Angular.
 :::

 ## **Step 1: Install the sf-apm-rum agent**